How Many Houses are Real Estate Investors Buying?

 The core of the investors ruining everything argument comes from the fact that investors are allegedly buying way more houses than normal.
 After all, investors have been around for centuries, how is it that they are just now destroying the market and they weren’t destroying it in the past?
 The theory is that they are buying way more houses than they used to.
 There is one article that claims they bought 24% of single-family homes in 2024.

 This article is all over the internet and the funny thing is they showed their bias by stating these purchases drove up rents as well.
 However, more supply would not drive up rents, but we will get to that later.
 The issue I have with this article is that it states they got their data from “A Stateline analysis of data from Core Logic.”
 That is it, there is no link to the data or explanation of this number except to say it was 24% of single-family houses.
 I would love to see the data because I have seen the media and other organizations spin data like crazy.
 One example is when articles say that 1 in 7 houses was bought by hedge funds or Wall Street.
-When you read the article it says “bought by wall street and other investors”.
-In reality, hedge funds own about 400,000 out of 85 million homes right now after buying for ten years.
+When you read the article it says “bought by Wall Street and other investors”.
+In reality, hedge funds own from 300,000 to 600,000 homes out of 85 million depending on what source and metric you use.

 The other issue I have with this article (besides the anecdotes saying how evil investors are for raising rents) is that other studies and sources show much lower investor purchase numbers.
 Redfin said there was a “record number of investor purchases in the last quarter of 2021” and they listed that record number as 18%.